TangramFlex/OpenUxAS/README.md

 ## Building at the Command Line
 1. From the *OpenUxAS* local repository (i.e. `cd OpenUxAS`)
-1. Configure for release build: in terminal
-   * `meson build --buildtype=release`
-1. Configure for debug build: in terminal
-   * `meson build_debug --buildtype=debug`
-   * These two steps only need to be done prior to the first build.
-If you modify the Meson files, just build as normal in step 3 and the changes will be automatically incorporated.
+1. The `install_prerequisites.sh` script creates a release build in the `build` directory and a debug build in the `build_debug` directory.
+   Either build directory may be specified in the following commands.
 1. Build UxAS: in terminal
    * `ninja -C build all`
    * This step is the only step necessary in day-to-day development work.
 It's the Meson equivalent of `make all`.
-Note that the name of `ninja` may differ by distro.
-On Fedora, for example, it's `ninja-build`.
    * To clean the build, add the `clean` target at the end of your ninja
 command: `ninja -C build clean`
 1. Run UxAS tests: in terminal